 In the Pennsylvania juvenile justice system, juveniles alleged to have committed acts which would be considered crimes when committed by adults are charged with committing a "delinquent act."
 Almost all criminal conduct other than a summary offense can be charged as a delinquent act once a child is ten or older.

 Defenses to Juvenile Delinquency Charges

 Juveniles charged with committing delinquent acts have many of the same rights that adults have when charged with committing crimes.
 For example, juvenile defendants have the right to a trial, the right to file pre-trial motions to suppress, and the right to have counsel present and advocate on their behalf.
 The most notable exception is that juveniles do not have the right to a jury trial.
 Therefore, a case will be heard by a Family Court judge sitting as the finder of fact unless the child is charged as an adult.

 Differences Between Adult Criminal Charges and Juvenile Delinquency

-The Family Court system is very different from the adult system because it focuses not only on whether a crime was committed, but also whether the juvenile is in need of treatment, supervision, and rehabilitation.
-First, the Commonwealth must prove that the juvenile committed the delinquent act beyond a reasonable doubt at trial.
+The Family Court system is very different from the adult system because it focuses not only on whether a crime was committed, but also whether the child is in need of treatment, supervision, and rehabilitation.
+First, the Commonwealth must prove that the minor committed the delinquent act beyond a reasonable doubt at trial.

 Privacy of Juvenile Criminal Records in Pennsylvania